2018 Syrian–Turkish border clashes: Aftermath

-On 21 November, United States Secretary of Defense Jim Mattis announced the U.S. will set up new observation posts along the Turkish border in northern Syria in order to reduce similar incidences between Turkish forces and Kurdish militants in the region.
+On 21 November, United States Secretary of Defense Jim Mattis announced the U.S. will set up new observation posts along the Turkish border in northern Syria in order to reduce similar incidents between Turkish forces and Kurdish terrorist groups in the region.
 The endeavor is seen as a way of easing tensions between the two NATO allies and doesn't require additional U.S. troops to be deployed to Syria.
 The move is controversial due to U.S. lawmakers voicing concerns over mission creep in Syria in recent weeks and months.
 A total of three observation posts were to be set up in Tal Abyad and two in Kobani.
 The first Tal Abyad post was completed on 27 November.
 Three total observation posts were established by 12 December.
 "The positions were clearly marked and any force attacking them would definitely know they are attacking the United States", said a US official.

 On 12 December 2018, the Turkish government announced it would begin operations against Rojava "in a few days" in an apparent rebuke of US efforts at ensuring Turkish border security in the area.
 In response, the Pentagon said that any unilateral military action taken in northern Syria, where US forces are operating, would be "unacceptable."
 However, several days later the US announced the withdrawal of their troops from Syria, after which Turkey postponed the planned attack.

 On 25 December, the SDF handed over the town of Arima west of Manbij to troops of the Syrian government.

 Through 27–28 December, the Manbij Military Council had invited Syrian troops to enter Manbij in order to ward off a future Turkish advance.
 Syrian forces gradually deployed to the surrounding countryside as American troops continued to patrol inside the city and along the contact lines with the Syrian National Army, whose units continued to deploy and mobilize along the Manbij frontier.

 Following criticism of the planned withdrawal of their troops, on 6 January the US imposed the security of their Kurdish-led allies as a condition for the withdrawal.